sopdeshpande/sopdeshpande.github.io/_pages/about.md

 I am a Ph.D. candidate at the University of Cincinnati in the Smart Manufacturing Lab, College of Engineering and Applied Science, advised by [Dr. Sam Anand](https://ceas.uc.edu/research/centers-labs/center-for-global-design-and-manufacturing.html).

-My research focuses on applying computer vision and generative AI models for building Industry 4.0/5.0 solutions.
-For instance, currently I am developing vision-language models (VLMs) and digital twins (DTs) for motion prediction applications in real-time manufacturing environments.
-I am also interested in the industrial metaverse, IoT and human-machine interactions.
+My research focuses on applying computer vision and generative AI models to develop smart solutions for Industry 4.0/5.0 applications.
+For instance, currently I am developing vision-language models (VLMs) and digital twins (DTs) for 3D human-motion prediction in real-time manufacturing environments, predicting product quality through automated visual inspections, and digitizing legacy machines, to name a few.
+I have deployed some of these solutions on mixed-reality devices through AR/VR.
+I am also interested in industrial automation, IoT, and building human-in-the-loop solutions.

 See my full publications at the [publication page](https://scholar.google.com/citations?user=LZ4UdG8AAAAJ&hl=en&oi=sra).
 You can see my CV [here](https://sopdeshpande.github.io/files/Resume_Sourabh_Deshpande.pdf).
 Below is a summary of some of my selected works: